AI-SysBio/REGIR/README.md

 ## References

-[1] Pélissier, A, Phan, M, et al. Practical and scalable simulations of non-Markovian stochastic processes.
+[1] Pélissier, A, Phan, M, et al. "Practical and scalable simulations of non-Markovian stochastic processes".
 Proceedings of the National Academy of Sciences (2022)

 [2] Masuda, Naoki, and Luis EC Rocha.
 "A Gillespie algorithm for non-Markovian stochastic processes."
 Siam Review 60.1 (2018): 95-115.